erperreault/django-learning/README.md

 /calc/ is a simple web calculator made for practice.

+To run locally, first ensure you have [python and Django installed](https://docs.djangoproject.com/en/3.2/intro/install/).

-To run locally, `git clone` this repository and run `python manage.py runserver` from the base directory.
+Then, `git clone https://github.com/erperreault/` and run `python manage.py runserver` from the base directory.
 Access the polls app at http://localhost:8000/polls, calc at http://localhost:8000/calc/, and admin features at http://localhost:8000/admin/.